deislabs/hello-wagi-as/README.md

-# hellow-wagi: AssemblyScript example of WAGI
+# hello-wagi-as: AssemblyScript example of WAGI

 _WAGI is the easiest way to get started doing cloud-side WASM web apps._